- Find if insulating your roof or your loft could help you save on your energy bills

 - Warm loft insulation and cold loft insulation explained - and which one to choose

-The options available to you for insulating your roof will depend on the type of roof you have.
+The type of insulation you should go for will depend on the type of roof you have

 Cold loft insulation for pitched roofs

-The simplest and cheapest loft-insulation solution is the classic 'cold loft' option.
+The simplest and cheapest roof insulation solution is the classic 'cold loft' option.
 This is often referred to as loft insulation.

 Loft insulation involves insulating between and over the wooden joists immediately above the ceiling of your home's top floor.

-This is generally the only grant-funded option and is also fairly easy to do as a DIY project.
-You can buy loft insulation at all good high street DIY stores.
+This is the only type of roof insulation for which you can apply to have the costs covered by an insulation grant.
+It's also fairly easy to do as a DIY project, and you can buy loft insulation from most high street DIY stores.

 Warm loft insulation for pitched roofs

-If you can't install cold loft insulation, perhaps because you're using your loft as a living space, you will need to consider warm loft insulation.
+If you can't install cold loft insulation because, for example, you're using your loft as a living space, you will need to consider warm loft insulation.

 For a warm roof, you will need to install insulation directly under the roof in the plane of the pitch.
 This will mean your roof space won't become excessively hot in summer or cold in winter, and will reduce heat loss.
-It's not as easy as laying rolls of insulation, but it can still be done as a DIY job.
-Otherwise, professional help is at hand.
-Go to Which?
-Local to find an insulation installer recommended by Which? members.
+It's not as easy as laying rolls of insulation, but it can still be done as a DIY job if you'd rather not pay an installer.